 - Signature Debit Vs Pin Debit Cost: What’s Best for Your Business

-A signature debit transaction is where a customer uses her debit card to pay for a product or service without entering her personal identification number (PIN) into a PIN pad.
-Instead, she completes the transaction by signing the sales receipt as if she used a credit card to make the purchase.
+A signature debit transaction is where a customer uses their debit card to pay for a product or service without entering their personal identification number (PIN) into a PIN pad.
+Instead, they complete the transaction by signing the sales receipt as if they used a credit card to make the purchase.

-Since a customer does not enter her PIN number, a signature debit transaction is routed to the bank via Visa or MasterCard’s computer network instead of the PIN debit network, making the transaction subject to Visa and MasterCard interchange fees instead of the PIN debit network fees.
+Since a customer does not enter a PIN, the signature debit transaction is routed to the bank via Visa or Mastercard’s computer network instead of the PIN debit network, making the transaction subject to Visa and Mastercard interchange fees instead of the PIN debit network fees.